MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/upgrade-to-vmm-1801.md

 2. Close any connections to the VMM management server, including the VMM console and the VMM command shell.
 3. Close any other programs that are running on the VMM management server.
-4. Ensure that there're no pending restarts on VMM servers.
+4. Ensure that there are no pending restarts on VMM servers.
 5. Perform a full backup of the VMM database.
 6. If you're running Operations Manager with VMM, disconnect the connection between VMM and Operations Manager server.